Select the most convenient location for your needs

 The Regent's Park: This recreational paradise offers tons of fun activities to enjoy sunny days in Central London.
 The Royal Park has grassy lawns, sports facilities, lavish gardens, and beautiful terraced houses.
 A peaceful stroll beside the Regent’s Canal takes you to the lively Camden Market.

 Regent’s Park is one of London’s wildlife havens that features dozens of bird and small mammal species.
 It’s also home to the London Zoo where you’ll find lions, tigers, penguins, parrots, tortoises, and more.
 The facility is dedicated to its conservation work to protect wildlife and the staff does an excellent job maintaining the grounds.

 Elsewhere, walk through Queen Mary’s Gardens to smell thousands of roses or ride a rowing boat on the lake.
 Active locals and tourists will have no problem finding sports matches to join.
 The grounds host cricket, tennis, softball, rugby, football, and other competitive sports to work up a sweat.

-The top-ranked middle to high-range hotels near British Museum London are Royal National Hotel, Savoy Hotel, and Travelodge London Covent Garden.
-When traveling on a budget, the best hostels near British Museum London are YHA London Oxford Street, Smart NHS Russell Square Hostel, and Generator London.
+The top-ranked middle to high-range hotels near British Museum are Royal National Hotel, Savoy Hotel, and Travelodge London Covent Garden.
+When traveling on a budget, the best hostels near British Museum are YHA London Oxford Street, Smart NHS Russell Square Hostel, and Generator London.

-The most popular restaurants to visit when near British Museum London are Hard Rock Cafe, Honest Burgers, and Burger & Lobster.
+The most popular restaurants to visit when near British Museum are Hard Rock Cafe, Honest Burgers, and Burger & Lobster.

 Check out the nearby Hyde Park, St. James's Park, and Leicester Square.